 There haven't been many calls for elaborate footwear during the pandemic.
-Most of us—and I realise I'm generalising here—have spent lockdown and the ensuing lack of socialising in Birkenstocks and joggers.
+Many of us—and I realise I'm generalising here—have spent lockdown and the ensuing lack of socialising in Birkenstocks and joggers.
 Even now, with the restrictions somewhat lifted, we remain in flowing dresses and comfortable footwear.
 It's surprising, then, that shoes costing the average price of renting a room in London are constantly selling out.

 Amina Muaddi's high-octane heels have been a hit among celebrities and fashion influencers alike, and when the brand launched a capsule collection with MyTheresa in March, just as the whole world pretty much retreated to their homes, it sold out immediately.